 I’m well-versed in Excel and SQL, regularly producing data analysis and visualizations.
 I’m starting to use Python for data analysis.

-I used Python in an analysis that revealed New Jersey and Newark lead the nation for racial disparity in police car chase deaths.
 I used code to join multiple spreadsheets of federal crash data for each year, then many years consecutively to create a database I could query with SQL.
+The analysis revealed New Jersey and Newark lead the nation for racial disparity in police car chase deaths.

 One of the most useful applications was creating a hotkey that inserts the date and time, which is helpful for taking notes.